Microsoft/azure-docs.cs-cz/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-1. Zrušit registraci předplatného (v případě potřeby) spuštěním následujícího příkazu:
+1. Zrušení registrace předplatného (v případě potřeby) spuštěním následujícího příkazu:

         # sudo subscription-manager unregister

-1. Spusťte následující příkaz pro zrušení zřízení virtuálního počítače a připravte je ke zřizování v Azure:
+1. Spuštěním následujících příkazů můžete virtuální počítač zrušit a připravit ho pro zřizování v Azure:

         # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step